 Examples of CAM include acupuncture, herbal supplements, and cannabidiol products that contain less than 0.3 percent THC.
+It is very important that CAM be recorded on the medication record, as these products may have side effects when used with prescribed medications.

-Aromatherapy is not considered to be CAM and does not need to be recorded on the MAR.
+Aromatherapy is not considered to be CAM and does not need to be recorded on the MR.